 Investing in Where You Live in Retirement

-Life should be a celebration, and whether you choose to spend your senior years traveling to new places or continue to enjoy lifetime friendships, lasting interests and cultural events in familiar surroundings, you should aim to please yourself.
+Whether you choose to spend your post career years traveling to new places, visiting lifetime friends, lasting interests and cultural events in familiar surroundings, you should aim to please yourself.

 As you consider your options for where and how you want to live your post-career life, keep these tips in mind: